 The villa is an ideal vacation spot for wine lovers or those in search of a relaxing holiday in the tranquil countryside of the Bordeaux region.

 Whether arriving in Bordeaux by air or train, you are less than an hour away from the Villa.
 Guests can reduce the drive to a half hour by taking the TGV from Paris to Libourne.
 The quaint town of Saint-Emilion, a UNESCO World Heritage site and obligatory stop for oenophiles, is only fifteen minutes by car.
 The fête du vin, held every other year in June, in Saint-Emilion and Bordeaux, is reason alone to visit!
-The lively town of Castillon-la -Bataille, with twice-weekly markets and larger stores, is a ten-minute drive.
-The region is rich in wine but also history, with dozens of medieval chateaux and thousand-year old churches dotting the hillsides.
+The lively town of Castillon-la-Bataille, with twice-weekly markets and larger stores, is a ten-minute drive.
+The region is rich in wine and history, with dozens of medieval chateaux and thousand-year old churches dotting the hillsides.
 Restaurants in all categories also abound in the area, with a nice mix of family-run establishments serving traditional fare and newer chefs putting a modern spin into their menus.

 The quiet riverside village of Flaujagues is a few minutes on foot, with an engaging restaurant, café, bakery, small grocery store and post office.
-A spectacular Bastille Day celebration, annual flea market and myriad special events take place in the village, including a special Christmas market.
+A spectacular Bastille Day celebration, annual flea market and myriad of special events take place in the village, including a special Christmas market.
 During the summer months are three evening markets, where local goods, wine and gifts are for sale and there are long picnic tables where the community gathers to celebrate well into the night.
-Luckily you can just stroll home from the festivities.
-The French take recognizing their local culture and history seriously!
+Luckily, you can just stroll home from the festivities.
+The French take recognizing their local culture and history seriously.

 The helpful and pleasant English-speaking caretakers live nearby and can be engaged to prepare one or more meals.
 Wine tours and tastings can be organized as well.
 Additional cleaning and babysitting can be arranged for a small fee.
+Contact Oliver's VIP Concierge Team to arrange any services.

 - Security deposit: €1000.
 This is paid prior to arrival and will be refunded in full after departure subject to damage inspection. - Linen & towels: All linen and bath towels are included in the rental price. - Sunday to Sunday bookings in the high season. - Energy costs: Included in the rental price. - End of stay cleaning: €100. - Arrival time: 5pm onwards. - Departure time: 10am. - Pets: Please enquire. - Smoking: No smoking in the property. - It is recommended that all guests take out insurance to cover against potential cancellation and any accidental damage caused during your stay at the property.